 - Social Distancing is required.

-We hope you will join on Sunday night!
+We hope you will join us on Sundays!

 *Follow The Word Is Currently On A Hiatus Due to COVID-19*